 Preheat oven to 350 degrees and lightly grease muffin tin.
 Dust with gluten free flour and shake off excess.

 Add flax and water together into a large bowl( this is your egg substitute).
 Let set for 5 minutes.
 Next, add pumpkin purée, organic cane sugar, maple syrup, olive oil, and vanilla extract and whisk for one minute.

 Stir in baking soda, salt, cinnamon, clove, nutmeg and mix.
 Add milk and whisk.
 Add the gluten free flour and stir until just combined.
-The batter should be thick and slightly wet, but with form and it able to be scoop into the muffin tins, easily.
+The batter should be thick and slightly wet, but with form and it is able to be scooped into the muffin tins, easily.
 You do not want dry batter, dry batter will make very dense muffins.